Hiking Mount Edith Cavell - panoramic view

 Description

-Mount Edith Cavell rises dramatically from the heart of Jasper National Park, its 3,363-meter (11,033-foot) summit commanding attention from the valleys below.
-Named after British nurse Edith Cavell, who was executed during World War I for helping Allied soldiers escape German-occupied Belgium, this iconic peak draws hikers to experience some of the most accessible glacier and alpine scenery in the Canadian Rockies.
+Mount Edith Cavell rises dramatically from the heart of Jasper National Park, its 3,363-meter (11,033-foot) summit dominating the skyline above the Athabasca Valley.
+Named after British nurse Edith Cavell, who was executed during World War I for helping Allied soldiers escape German-occupied Belgium, this peak carries both historical weight and raw natural power.
+It's one of the most recognizable mountains in the Canadian Rockies — and one of the few places where you can stand face-to-face with an active glacier after just a short walk from the parking lot.

 Recommended gear for this trail